marzeverett/vitaldb_manager/Data Flow.md

 ## In the Code
 Phase File - contains high level information (not all needed for all experiments) about the experimental slate (phase_dict)

+|

 Letters File - contains info about how to generate descriptors from letters (add letters dict)

+|

 Dataset Descriptors File - contains info about how to generate dataset descriptors based on phase and letter information

+|

 Experiment Descriptors File - contains info about how to generate experiment descriptos based on phase, letters, and dataset descriptors

+|

 Dataset Generator - generates datasets based on dataset descriptors

+|

 Model Generator - Generates and runs models based on an experiment descriptor and dataset desciptors

+|

 Graph and Analyze - analyzes and/or graphs info based on experiment results, adds to main metrics files.

+|

 Test_Experiments - returns test experiments based on existing parameters.

+For ONE Letter, what can vary?
+Datasets
+Nope, we do -- multiple models can use the same dataset datastream index can vary (not necessarily, though) location index can vary (not in this dataset, though) input samples output samples can vary

+On experiment side -
+what model index it is can vary - do we even want to do this for this dataset??? -- Yeah probably.